StefanBilliet/chai-assert-jsx/README.md

 npm install chai-assert-jsx
 ```

-You can then use this plugin as any other Chai plugins:
+You can then use this plugin like any other Chai plugin:

 ```js
 import chai, {assert} from 'chai';